larspensjo/Logonaut/doc/AvalonEditScraped.md

 Inherits from `System.Windows.Controls.Control`, implements `ITextEditorComponent`, `System.IServiceProvider`, `System.Windows.IWeakEventListener`.

 **Summary:** The main control for the AvalonEdit text editor.
-It wraps a `TextArea` and `TextView` and provides common text editor functionality like scrolling, syntax highlighting management, and options.
+It wraps a `TextArea` and `TextView` and provides common text editor functionality like scrolling, syntax highlighting management, and options. **Its default ControlTemplate includes a `ScrollViewer` which hosts the `TextArea`.**

 **Public Properties:**